Expansion of Major League Baseball: Background

-For a 50-year period from 1903 to 1952, MLB's 16-team structure, split into the American League (AL) and National Leagues (NL), remained intact.
-No franchises were relocated during this period, and five markets—Boston, Chicago, New York City, Philadelphia, and St. Louis—had two or more teams.
+From 1903 to 1952, MLB's 16-team structure, split into the American League (AL) and National Leagues (NL), remained intact.
+No franchises moved during this period.
+Five markets—Boston, Chicago, New York City, Philadelphia, and St. Louis—had two or more teams.
 According to authors Andy McCue and Eric Thompson, "The less financially successful clubs in two-team cities were finding it increasingly difficult to compete" by the early 1950s.
-In addition, population changes in the United States were leading to many citizens moving away from the Northeast, where many MLB teams were based, to southern and western locations.
+The U.S. population was shifting as well, with many people moving from the Northeast, where many MLB teams were based, to southern and western locations.

-From 1953 to 1955, three franchises relocated, all of which had been in markets with two or more teams.
-In addition, prior to the 1958 season, the two New York City teams in the NL, the Brooklyn Dodgers and New York Giants, moved westward; the Dodgers relocated to Los Angeles, while San Francisco became the new home of the Giants.
+From 1953 to 1955, three franchises moved, all from markets with two or more teams.
+Before the 1958 season, the two New York City teams in the NL moved westward: the Brooklyn Dodgers to Los Angeles and the New York Giants to San Francisco.

 MLB's perceived threat of proposed Continental League

-After the relocation of the Dodgers and Giants, a third major league for baseball, the Continental League, was proposed by lawyer William Shea in November 1958.
-Shortly after in December, MLB had created an Expansion Committee.
-On July 27, 1959, the new league was formally announced, with teams in Denver, Houston, Minneapolis–St. Paul, New York City, and Toronto, with three other cities later picked by January 1960, Atlanta, Dallas–Fort Worth, and Buffalo, set to start on April 18, 1961.
-In addition to the pressures of the proposed Continental League, MLB was facing pressure from the U.S. Congress, which indicated that efforts to prevent future expansion would arouse interest in weakening the sport's exemption from antitrust laws.
+After the Dodgers and Giants moved, a third major league of baseball, the Continental League, was proposed by lawyer William Shea in November 1958.
+The new league was formally announced on July 27, 1959, with teams in Denver, Houston, Minneapolis–St. Paul, New York City, and Toronto.
+In January 1960, the league announced plans to add Atlanta, Dallas–Fort Worth, and Buffalo for the 1961 season.

+MLB was also facing pressure from the U.S. Congress, which indicated that efforts to prevent future expansion would arouse interest in weakening the sport's exemption from antitrust laws.
 Congress voted on a bill aimed at repealing the exemption, but it failed.

-However, MLB moved to expand after a rival league became a possibility.
-MLB formed an expansion committee, which voted in favor of adding four new teams, two in each league, by 1961–62.
+MLB moved to expand after a rival league became a possibility.
+It formed an expansion committee, which voted to add four teams, two in each league, by 1961–62.
 MLB sought cities that had received interest from the Continental League as a means to stop its formal start.
 Among them were Houston, Los Angeles, New York City, and Washington, D.C, which were all granted franchises by late 1960.
-As a concession by William A. Shea, part of his negotiations with Major League Baseball to expand to incorporate at least eight new teams, the Continental League formally disbanded on August 2, 1960.
+As a concession by Shea, part of his negotiations with MLB to expand to incorporate at least eight new teams, the Continental League formally disbanded on August 2, 1960.